zhengchang907/arm-oraclelinux-wls/cluster/nsgRulesTemplate.md

 ## Invoke the ARM template

 This section shows how to kick off the deployment step-by-step.
-After the deployment, your existing Network Security Group will append two additional Inbound Rules for admin and managed servers.
-Here we assume you have the parameter file in the current directory and is named `parameters.json`, and your Network Security Group is named `wls-nsg`.
-Don't forget to replace `yourResourceGroup` with the Azure resource group in which the Network Security Group is created.
+After the deployment, your existing NSG will append two additional Inbound Rules for admin and managed servers.
+Here we assume you have the parameter file in the current directory, the file is named `parameters.json`, and your NSG is named `wls-nsg`.
+Don't forget to replace `yourResourceGroup` with the Azure resource group in which the NSG is created.

 ### First, validate your parameters file